-If you follow these five tips, you should be well on your way to building an attractive, insightful and user-friendly application.
-We provide full documentation and examples to help you create the best graph visualization possible (request a free trial here) and our support and customer success teams are always happy to give advice and guidance.
+If you follow these five data visualization UX tips, you should be well on your way to building an attractive, insightful and user-friendly application.
+We provide full documentation and examples to help you create the best graph and timeline visualization possible (request a free trial here) and our support and customer success teams are always happy to give advice and guidance.